UstadMobile/UstadMobile/test-end-to-end/README.md

 ### 5	Discussion board
 5.1 Teacher can add discussion board and topics to course

-5.2 Teacher can edit discussion board and topics
+5.2 Teacher can edit/remove discussion board and topics

 5.3 All users on course can post on discussion board, see posts from other users.
 Each topic and post shows last active date and number of replies.
+Posts should be editable/deletable by owners/admin accounts.

 5.4 Users can include a link from within the app (e.g. to a course or content piece) in their post.
 Clicking the link opens the item directly.